-When your hair loses lustre, giving the appearance of looking a little faded a few weeks after you applied permanent hair dye, it doesn’t mean that the color of the dye is fading.
+When your hair loses luster, giving the appearance of looking a little faded a few weeks after you applied permanent hair dye, it doesn’t mean that the color of the dye is fading.

-You can easily resolve this by investing in a good non-detergent sulfate-free shampoo that is gentler on your hair and scalp both.
+You can easily resolve this by investing in a good non-detergent sulfate-free shampoo that is gentler on your hair and scalp.

 A good hair color maintenance conditioner (also sulfate-free) will also go a long way in keeping your colored locks vibrant.
 Leave-in conditioners to protect your hair when you’re styling them is also a good idea.